Best Basic Pancake Recipe

 First, we must master the basic pancake.
 And while whipping up a batch takes no time at all, there are some rules to pancake creation to make sure your pancakes turn out fluffy and delicious every time:

 Make sure your ingredients are fresh.
-For instance, your baking soda should be less than 6 months old.
+For instance, your baking powder should be less than 6 months old.